Huairou, Beijing: History

 In 1995 during the United Nation's 4th World's Women Conference in Beijing, the Civil Society community was forced to meet in the Huairou district, an hour from the official proceedings, leading to a great deal of discontent, as many of the non-governmental actors present felt marginalized.
 In a tent at the Civil Society Village established especially for poor, grassroots women at the conference (organized by GROOTS International), the Huairou Commission, a registered non-governmental organization with a global secretariat in Brooklyn, NY, was established to ensure that grassroots women would have a voice at subsequent UN conferences and in other development processes.

 Also in 1995, film industry began to develop in Yangsong, a town in the southeast of Huairou.
 China Film Group Corporation built its studio in Huairou in 2005.

 In 2014, another international conference was held in Huairou: the APEC China 2014.

 Geography

 Huairou District covers an area of 2557.3 km2, 90 percent of which is mountainous area.
 Because of its 69% forest cover, the district is known as the natural "oxygen bar" of Beijing.
 In addition, it boasts a rich combination of plant, animal and tourism resources.
 Therefore, Huairou is of great importance to Beijing in ensuring the environmental quality and the ecosystem of the capital city.

+Huairou's urban area (112,662 in township) has an estimated area of 11.5 km2 and an estimated population of 90,000.